-The PHA must make a special calculation of annual income when the Social Security Administration (SSA) overpays an individual, resulting in a withholding or deduction from their benefit amount until the overpayment is paid in full.
-The amount and duration of the withholding will vary depending on the amount of the overpayment and the percent of the benefit ratewithheld.
-Regardless of the amount withheld or the length of the withholding period, the PHA must use the reduced benefit amount after deducting only the amount of the overpaymentwithholding from the gross benefit amount [Notice PIH 2012-10].
+The PHA must make a special calculation of annual income when the Social Security Administration (SSA) overpays an individual, resulting in a withholding or deduction from their his or her benefit amount until the overpayment is paid in full.
+The amount and duration of the withholding will vary depending on the amount of the overpayment and the percent of the benefit rate withheld.
+Regardless of the amount withheld or the length of the withholding period, the PHA must use the reduced benefit amount after deducting only the amount of the overpayment withholding from the gross benefit amount [Notice PIH 2012-10].